 top of page

-Lavender has so many uses in so many foods, from savory to sweet!
-It's unique flavor make it popular in numerous recipes, from beverages to baked goods!
-For the taste of lavender flavor in a way that doesn’t involve sugar-filled syrups, try making homemade lavender extract!
+Lavender has so many uses in various foods.
+It fits perfectly in both savory and sweet dishes!
+Its unique flavor makes it a favorite in numerous recipes, from beverages to baked goods.
+To enjoy the delightful taste of lavender without the sugar-filled syrups, try making homemade lavender extract!

 Start with the Right Cultivar

-Though all lavender varieties are edible, not all taste very good.
-Choosing the right cultivar is essential.
-The English lavenders, also called angustifolias or "true lavenders", are ideal due to their lower camphor content.
-This quality helps to achieve a milder taste, perfect for cooking!
+Not all lavender varieties taste good, even though all are edible.
+Choosing the right cultivar is crucial for your culinary adventures.
+English lavenders, also known as angustifolias or "true lavenders," stand out for their lower camphor content.
+This quality leads to a milder taste, making them ideal for cooking!

-As part of the lavender culinary team for Lavender Northwest, I have tried numerous cultivars and extracts.
-These are my personal favorites: “Folgate,” “Pacific Blue,” and “New Zealand Blue.”
-These varieties tend to provide a delicate flavor that makes them excellent for culinary applications.
-For example, “New Zealand Blue” has a sweet aroma, making it perfect for infusions in baked goods.
+As part of the lavender culinary team for Lavender Northwest, these are my personal favorites: “Folgate,” “Pacific Blue,” and “New Zealand Blue.”
+Each variety offers a delicate flavor, perfect for culinary applications.
+For example, “New Zealand Blue” boasts a sweet aroma, making it wonderful for infusions in baked goods.

 Harvest at the Right Stage

-Timing is key when it comes to harvesting lavender.
-For culinary use, lavender is best harvested when just the first row of buds have opened and you start to notice the bees landing on the lavender.
+Timing is vital when harvesting lavender.
+For culinary use, the ideal time is when just the first row of buds has opened, and you notice bees landing on the lavender.

-After harvesting, gather into a small bundle and using a rubber band, hang to dry.
-Lately, we have been using our freeze dryer, which has really locked in the flavor and color of the lavender – if you have a freeze dryer, consider using it for lavender!
-It’s a game changer for lavender connoisseurs!
+After harvesting, gather the stems into a small bundle.
+Using a rubber band, hang the bundle to dry.
+Recently, we've started using a freeze dryer to preserve the flavor and color of the lavender.
+If you have a freeze dryer, consider this method for your lavender!
+It's a game changer for lavender enthusiasts!

 Prepare Your Lavender Extract

-Once the lavender is fully dried, it’s time to prepare the extract.
-Start by removing the buds from the stems.
-You can do this easily by tapping the stems against a bowl or gently rolling them in your hands.
+Once your lavender is fully dried, you can prepare the extract.
+First, remove the buds from the stems.
+You can easily do this by tapping the stems against a bowl or gently rolling them in your hands.
 Aim to collect enough buds to fill a canning jar about halfway.

-Next, add a neutral alcohol like vodka until the lavender just barely covers the alcohol.
-Store this jar in a cool, dark area such as a pantry or cabinet.
-Allow the mixture to steep for 4-6 weeks, shaking the jar periodically.
-A longer steeping period can deepen the flavor intensity.
+Next, pour in a neutral alcohol like vodka until the lavender just barely covers it.
+Store this jar in a cool, dark place, like a pantry or cabinet.
+Let the mixture steep for 4-6 weeks, shaking the jar periodically.
+A longer steeping time can deepen the flavor intensity.

 Use Your Lavender Extract

 The beauty of homemade lavender extract lies in its versatility.
-Here are a few ideas to get you started:
+Here are a few ideas to inspire you:

-• Lavender Lattes: Add a few drops of the extract to your morning coffee.
+• Lavender Lattes: Add a few drops of the extract to your morning coffee for a delightful twist.

-• Refreshing Lemonade: Mix lavender extract into your lemonade for a great summer drink.
+• Refreshing Lemonade: Mix lavender extract into your lemonade for an incredibly refreshing summer drink.

-• Lavender Scones: Incorporate it into your scone recipe for a fun spin and save a few lavender buds to decorate the top!
+• Lavender Scones: Incorporate your extract into your scone recipe for a fun spin, and save a few lavender buds to decorate the top!

-Feel free to play around with flavors and discover what combinations you enjoy best!
-Adding a tad of lavender extract to your recipes can enhance flavors while being subtle enough not to overpower!
-Enjoy!
+Feel free to experiment with flavors and discover what combinations you enjoy most!
+Adding a hint of lavender extract to your recipes can enhance flavors without overpowering them.
+Enjoy the creative journey that lavender brings to your kitchen!

 Located in Oregon's Willamette Valley.